CSCfi/imagebuilder/README.md

 The package `qemu-utils` is required for this script to function properly.

+Do remember to provide a clouds.yaml and/or a secure.yaml file.
+[More info here](https://docs.openstack.org/python-openstackclient/latest/configuration/index.html#configuration-files)

 Please remember to define CLOUD and NETWORK in your shell.
 Example:
 ```bash